 Ethnic & Other

 Sonic Couture Balinese Gamelan, Sonic Couture Geosonics, East West SILK, Voices of Passion and literally everything 8DIO has to offer

 My Mac Pro has more memory than I do...loaded it with 64GB RAM and a 12 core processor - then attached a Promise R6 Thunderbolt 2 RAID system for sample transfer.
-My rack interface is the Universal Audio Apollo Quad and my mobile interface is UA's Apollo Twin.
+My rack interface is the Universal Audio Apollo Quad.
 My monitoring system is made by a French company called Focal - I use the SM-9 monitors (the most accurate nearfield and midfield monitoring system I've ever used in my life), and I control them with the Dangrous Music D-Box (analog summing).
 I use A-Designs and Vintech preamps with a 500 series rack from API with twin SSL 611 EQ's, twin API 527s and twin Maag EQ2s.
 My primary MIDI controller is actually my DSI Prophet 12 synth.
-My go-to mics are the Mojave Audio 201 fet's (matched pair) but my old AKG perception series large condenser diaphragms are still trustworthy - just a bit dry.
-Everything runs into a patchbay (porting to my A-Designs Pacifica preamp or Vintech 273 preamp) the UA Apollo before being printed to Logic via audio - I do not typically keep MIDI in my arrangement as I work.
+My go-to mics are the Mojave Audio 201 fet's (matched pair) and the Royer SF-24.
+Everything runs into the Universal Audio Console Application (porting to my A-Designs Pacifica preamp or Vintech 273 preamp) and then the UA Apollo before being printed to Logic via audio - I do not typically keep MIDI in my arrangement as I work.
 I like to commit to audio files.